robschn/network_config_updater/README.md

 # run command
-Script to run commands on multiple switches by leveraging multiprocessing.
+Script to run commands on multiple switches.

 ### Install
 Install required packages using the requirements.txt